 - Design Engaged Tracking Indexes to drive positive change in the world.

 - Take a holistic approach when considering which corporate metrics are material from an impact point of view.
 For example, in order to be sure that capital is being allocated away from the most carbon-intensive companies, supply chain emissions (Scope 3) need to be taken into account.
 Scope 3 emissions typically account for 75% or more of a company’s carbon footprint.

 - Beware of unintended outcomes or of focusing on secondary issues.
 For example, encouraging electric vehicles may lead to lower global greenhouse gas emissions (depending on how the electricity is generated).
 Encouraging lower greenhouse gas emissions directly has an immediate impact.
 We focus on the latter.

 - Use objective and science-based metrics in the Engaged Tracking Indexes.

 - Use metrics that align with the principle of positive impact.

 - Use metrics based on independent, internationally-accepted standards.
 For example, the ET Carbon Rankings are based on the Greenhouse Gas Protocol, the most widely used international accounting standard for greenhouse gas emissions accounting.

-- Have the Engaged Tracking Rankings reviewed and approved by an independent group of respected advisors.
-All ET Rankings are overseen by an independent ET Quality Assurance Panel.
+- Have the ET Carbon Rankings reviewed and approved by an independent group of respected advisors.
+All ET Carbon Rankings are overseen by an independent ET Quality Assurance Panel.